 Tips to help during a power cut

-Once you've reported your power cut, follow our helpful tips to keep you comfortable until the power comes back on.
+Being in a power cut can be disorientating, so follow our helpful tips during a power cut to keep you safe and comfortable until the power comes back on.

 Check your stair lift has a handle that will allow you to manually move the stair lift, so that you can safely return the stair lift to ground level in the event of a power cut.
 Most stair lifts have a battery backup.